What is Solar Energy?

 Forms of Solar Energy

 Two main forms of solar energy are solar thermal and solar light energy.
 Solar thermal energy is harnessed from heat produced by the sun.
-This is commonly used to warm household water and swimming pools.
+This is commonly used to warm household water and swimming pools, click here to learn more about Ambrose Solar and their services.
 Solar light energy uses sunlight as its source.
 Electric (PV) Systems simply convert light into direct current (DC) electricity.
 This form of energy is often used to generate power in residential and commercial buildings.

 What is a Solar Electric (PV) System?